 - Renaissance Program – a structured program geared to obtain admission into a higher-education program (state & community colleges, vocational schooling, online degrees)

-Too often, after treatment ends, individuals return home immersed back into a life of the same life stressors that caused their addiction.
+The workings of a drug and alcohol rehab are complicated, but too often, after treatment ends, individuals return home immersed back into a life of the same life stressors that caused their addiction.
 By limiting these stressors we can help eliminate another (very common) reason for relapse.
 The goal of case management is to create a more desired life path by providing people with social connections and purpose – two of the major pillars associated with long-term success.